africinnovate/event-resources/event_health_and_safety_measures.md

 - Ministry of Health’s website for latest updates on COVID-19: https://www.moh.gov.sg/covid-19

 # Note
-This health measures were cppied and modified from [Fossia Summit](https://github.com/fossasia/Event-Safety-Measures#readme).
+This health measures were copied and modified from [Fossia Summit](https://github.com/fossasia/Event-Safety-Measures#readme).